Date: Monday 29 October 2018

 AusIMM Professional Development (PD)

-In partnership with the AusIMM, all workshops at the International Mining and Resources Conference (IMARC) will now contribute 7.5 hours towards your personal and Professional Development (PD).
+Attending a workshop at the International Mining and Resources Conference (IMARC) will contribute up to 7.5 hours towards your professional development (PD).

 AusIMM members are encouraged to engage in ongoing professional development (PD) throughout their career.
 Maintaining current knowledge and skills through PD activities is key to ensuring AusIMM members continue to be the leading professionals in the global resources sector.